danskernesdigitalebibliotek/dpl-react/src/apps/advanced-search-v2/README.md

 Used by:

 - `SearchIndexSelect` – to render the index dropdown.
-- `AdvancedSearchForm` / `AdvancedSearchSuggest` – to provide suggestion
+- `AdvancedSearchForm` / `AdvancedSearchFilterRow` – to provide suggestion
   type and placeholder.

 ### `suggestions.ts`